NCAR/ACOM-Python-Tutorial/README.md

 https://jupyterhub.ucar.edu
 ```

 You must have a Cheyenne account.
 The spawning screen will look like this (below): but with your project account specified.
+(For this tutorial, we have a special reservation `R5703855`.
+Use this during the tutorial.
+It will remain available through May 18, 2019.)

 ![](https://camo.githubusercontent.com/28a83e5f353bd05b27b9944d5e4688b6e23ab657/68747470733a2f2f692e696d6775722e636f6d2f674c7567756b7a2e706e67)